c0c0n3/trixie-dotses/config/nixos/README.md

 Hacking
 -------
-### This dir
+### boxes
 Top-level Nix expressions to build a system.
-One file for each box I use, named after that box's host name.
+One directory for each box I use, named after that box's host name.

 ### modules/generic
 General-purpose modules you can possibly use somewhere else.